 If we cut our screen time by even 1/3, we would find ourselves with almost an extra hour every day that could be spent cooking a healthy meal.
 That’s no small amount of time given the plethora of 30-minute recipes out there and the potential use of time-saving devices like slow cookers and instant pots.
 Planning to set aside time for cooking every second day and making enough for another meal of leftovers is a great use of time as well if cooking every day is just not gonna happen for ya.
 Meals like tacos, asian noodle bowls, or a veggie-filled pasta bake are simple, delicious, and can easily be made in well under an hour.

-The second strategy I put to use is to spend more time cooking when I’m already cooking.
+2. To spend more time cooking when I’m already cooking.

 Huh?
 How on earth do you do that?

-By doubling up on tasks and making the time you spend in the kitchen moreefficient.
+By doubling up on tasks and making the time you spend in the kitchen more efficient.

 For example, you’ve got a pot of rice on the stove, and some chicken and vegetables in the oven.
 While you’re waiting, why not boil some eggs to put in the fridge for breakfast, or chop up the ingredients to go in the slow cooker for dinner tomorrow?
 Or cook a double batch of something like potatoes to use for another meal later in the week?
 A lot of times if you’re cooking a small amount of something, it takes very little time to prepare extra for another meal.